hrnr/opencv/doc/tutorials/stitching/stitcher/stitcher.markdown

 Stitching might fail for several reasons, you should always check if everything went good and resulting pano is stored in `pano`.
 See
-@ref Stitcher::Status documentation for possible error codes.
+@ref cv::Stitcher::Status documentation for possible error codes.

 Camera models
 -------------